 Behavioral Characterization

-Behavioral data were collected weekly during two 10-minute focal observations, balanced for time of day, for 6 weeks during the baseline phase (2 hours/monkey total) and for 14 months during the experimental phase (17.7 hours/monkey total).
+Behavioral data were collected weekly during two 10-minute focal observations, balanced for time of day, for 6 weeks during the baseline phase (2 hours/monkey total) and for 14 months during the experimental phase (mean = 17.6 hours/monkey total).
 Behaviors recorded included the frequency of aggressive and submissive behaviors, time spent in positive social interactions such as sitting in body contact and grooming or alone, and anxious behavior defined as self-directed behaviors including self-grooming and scratching (Maestripieri et al., 1992; Schino et al., 1996; Shively et al., 2015; Troisi et al., 2000; Troisi, 2002).
 Behaviors were collected as previously described (Shively, 1998), and combined into summary behaviors (e.g., “aggression” was a combination of all total, noncontact, contact aggressive events).
-No significant differences in behavior were observed between the diet groups which consuming the baseline standard monkey chow diet (Fig. S1A, B).
+No significant differences in behavior were observed between the diet groups while consuming standard monkey chow diet during the baseline period (Figure 4—figure supplement 1A, B).
 In order to quantify the overall impact of diet on behavior, we conducted a principal component analysis using the R package FactoMineR (Lê et al., 2008).
 We corrected for multiple hypothesis tests using the Holm-Bonferroni adjusted p-values.

 Blood Sample Collection

 The monkeys were trained to run out of their social groups on voice command.
 Blood was drawn via venipuncture within 9 minutes of entering the building.
 Blood was collected into EDTA-containing tubes, mixed with an equal amount of PBS without calcium or magnesium, and overlaid on a 90% Ficoll-Paque Plus/10% PBS solution in LeucoSep tubes followed by centrifugation at 800 x g for 20 min.
 Isolated PBMCs were then immediately used for the collection of CD14+ monocytes by positive selection using a Miltenyi bead-based protocol following manufacturer’s instructions (Miltenyi Biotec, Bergisch Gladbach, Germany).
 After assessing cell viability and numbers, CD14+ monocytes were stored in 85% FBS, 15% DMSO sterile freezing media at -80°C and transferred to liquid nitrogen for storage until RNA extraction.
+Blood samples were collected from all subjects in a given social group on the same day and collection order was alternated between diets and randomized by group.

 RNA extraction and sequencing

 RNA was extracted from monocytes using the AllPrep DNA/RNA Mini Kit (Qiagen, Inc., Hilden, Germany), and quantified using a NanoDrop spectrophotometer and Agilent 2100 Bioanalyzer with RNA 6000 Nano chips (Agilent Technology, Inc., Santa Clara, CA).
 RNA libraries were prepared for sequencing by the Cancer Genomics Shared Resource (Wake Forest School of Medicine, Winston-Salem, NC) using the TruSeq-stranded total RNA kit (Illumina), which includes a ribosomal depletion step.
 The RNA-seq libraries were then sequenced using single-end 76-bp reads on an Illumina NextSeq 500 to an average read depth of 34.5 million reads per sample (range 25.9 – 41.6 million reads).
 Reads were mapped to the Macaca fascicularis reference genome (Macaca_fascicularis_5.0, v 93, Ensembl) (Kersey et al., 2018; Kinsella et al., 2011) using HiSat2 (Kim et al., 2015) and then converted to a sample-by-gene read count matrix using featureCounts (Liao et al., 2014) (median = 38.0%; range 24.5 - 50.4% of reads mapped to exons).
+Sample processing order was randomized and where possible all samples were manipulated simultaneously so as to avoid introducing batch effects.

 Read Count Normalization and Removal of Batch Effects